 Now if you’re willing to invest some time and energy into this, you could open and manage at least a couple of checking accounts – and reap their unique benefits.
 I know a lot of people who do this – and use certain accounts for cash back, others for spending abroad, and others for earning interest.
 It will require some calculations and being wise with your money, but it can certainly be done.

 Should I Open an Online or a Traditional Checking Account?

 Seems like every year my list of best checking accounts has yet another online bank.
 This is partly because new online banks come on the scene and offer nice perks like interest checking accounts and high-yield money market or savings accounts.

 Should you consider an online bank for your primary checking account?
 Online checking can usually pay higher interest and offer lower fees, as you can tell by my list above.

-- ATM Access: This used to be more of a problem for online banks.
+- Do you have access to a fee-free ATM?
+This used to be more of a problem for online banks.
 But now most of them reimburse you for other banks’ fees when you have to use one to make an ATM withdrawal or deposit.
 Check your online bank’s policy before opening an account.
 Some work only on some ATM networks such as Allpoint or STAR.
 Others limit your ATM fee rebates per month.

-- In-Person Customer Service: Do you rely on walking into an office and asking the teller a question or two?
+- Do you rely on walking into an office and asking the teller a question or two?
 You couldn’t do this with an online bank, but you could call, chat, email, or in some cases, text.